This post may contain paid links. See more info on my privacy page.

 - Flip at the 15-minute mark for best results.

-Air-frying pork ribs are a great choice for when you want a quick and easy BBQ meal or when you’d like to grill out, but the weather isn’t right or you don’t have the time!
-I will show you how to make ribs in the air fryer so delicious, you will want to make them this way every time.
-They really are that good!
+Air-frying pork ribs are a great choice when you want a quick and easy BBQ meal or want to grill out but the weather isn't right, or you don't have the time!
+Seriously, though, they are so delicious and convenient that you will want to make them this way every time.

 To cook these baby back ribs in the oven, follow these instructions: